 Each year North America’s Monarch butterfly migration begins in the spring and ends in the fall.
 It is one of the more unique and amazing phenomena in the insect world.
 The Monarch is the only butterfly known to make a two-way migration as birds do.
 As spring temperatures warm up and the days begin to get longer the “migratory” generation of Monarchs begin their long migration back to North America after overwintering in one small mountain range in Michoacán State, Mexico.
 Each successive generation will travel farther north and will take 3-4 generations to reach the Northern United States and Canada.
 Each generation lays their eggs on milkweed plants, then hatch into baby caterpillars, then pupate and then become beautiful butterflies.
 The milkweed plant is critical to their survival and it is the only plant that caterpillars will eat.
 Their diet of milkweed protects the vulnerable caterpillars as the toxicity of milkweed makes them an undesirable snack for birds or other predators.
 The 4th generation of Monarchs are a little different than the first 3 generations.
-The 4th generation (“migratory” generation) is born in September and October and does not die after the previous typical lifespans of 2-6 weeks, instead they will live for 6-8 months!
+The 4th generation (“migratory” generation) is born in September and October and does not die after the previous typical life cycle of 2-6 weeks, instead they will live for 6-8 months!

 Monarch Migration Pattern